 Follow our 5-step guide and get prepared for winter driving.
 Learn how to clear the windscreen safely and understand the importance of journey planning.

 Brrrrrr, it’s cold out there, and that means frosted windscreens and frozen roads.
 No need to panic, though – drivers everywhere can take the stress out of their morning commute by following these simple steps.

 The first thing to remember is that preparation is key.
-It doesn’t matter if the weather is fine; this is the United Kingdom and things change on an hourly basis.
-For that reason it’s a good idea to carry de-icer and a scraper in the car as part of your all-weather kit.
+It does not matter if the weather is fine; this is the United Kingdom and things change on an hourly basis.
+For that reason, it’s a good idea to carry de-icer and a scraper in the car as part of your all-weather kit.
 It’s also advisable to have a dry cloth to help you wipe mist from the interior windows and dry off any moisture.

-In freezing conditions it can take longer than you think to clear the windows.
+In freezing conditions, it can take longer than you think to clear the windows.
 If your car has heated windows, these can help.
-But a note of caution: don’t leave your car unattended with the engine running while it warms up and de-ices the windows.
+But a note of caution: do not leave your car unattended with the engine running while it warms up and de-ices the windows.
 It only takes a moment for an opportunist thief to steal a car that’s unlocked and has the engine running.

 To clear the windows, use de-icer, and if the ice is stubborn use your scraper to help shift it.

 If the de-icer and scraper combination is proving ineffective, you can try using water to clear the glass.
 Remember that boiling water could break it, so opt for lukewarm or even cold water, as even this will be warmer than the ice and should start the process of thawing.